bstephen1/iron-log/README.md

 ## Features

-See the [wiki](https://github.com/bstephen1/iron-log/wiki) for detailed information and user guides.
+See the [wiki](https://github.com/bstephen1/iron-log/wiki) for detailed information and screenshots.

 - log sets with any combination of fields (weight, distance, time, reps, effort)
 - use a set type to track history for each exercise